zonnie/nomad/website/source/docs/drivers/docker.html.md

   soft limiting is used and containers are able to burst above their CPU limit when there is idle capacity.

+* `memory_soft_limit` - (Optional) `true` or `false` (default).
+Use soft memory limiting instead of hard limiting.
+By default this is `true` which means soft limiting is used and containers are able to burst above their memory limit when there is idle capacity.

 * `cpu_cfs_period` - (Optional) An integer value that specifies the duration in microseconds of the period during which the CPU usage quota is measured.
 The default is 100000 (0.1 second) and the maximum allowed value is 1000000 (1 second).
 See [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/resource_management_guide/sec-cpu#sect-cfs)